ryosua/ist-412/README.txt

 5. Edit the paths to reflect where you unzipped the source code to and save.

-6. Download the example code from http://acs.ist.psu.edu/courses/ist412/source/java-tester-demo.zip
+6. Download student submissions to use for runs.
+Example submission code is available from http://acs.ist.psu.edu/courses/ist412/source/java-tester-demo.zip

+7.The student submissions must be placed into [Root Directory] -> src -> program-test-242-1 -> src WITHIN the unzipped project.

-7. There are two "src" directories in this new zip folder.
+For the example submission code, there are two "src" directories within the zip folder.
 Find the second one and cut and paste it into the the first folder that was unzipped under the directory titled "program-test-242-1".

 8. Open up the command prompt/terminal, navigate to the root directory and enter the command "ant".
 This will run the default ant target for the project "run-all".

-9. Once you have opened the program click on the help tab in the menu bar for instructions on how to use the program.
+9. Once you have opened the program click on the documentation tab in the menu bar for further instructions on how to use the program.